-Clinical governance has been defined as a system through which healthcare organisations are accountable for continuously improving the quality of their services and safeguarding high standards of care by creating an environment in which excellence in clinical care will flourish.
-Effective clinical governance ensures that risks are mitigated, adverse events are rapidly detected and investigated openly, and lessons are learned.
-(Scally and Donaldson 1998, p.61).
+Clinical governance is defined as a system through which healthcare organisations are accountable for continuously improving the quality of their services and safeguarding high standards of care by creating an environment in which excellence in clinical care will flourish.
+Effective clinical governance ensures that risks are mitigated, adverse events are rapidly detected and investigated openly and lessons are learned (Scally and Donaldson 1998, p.61).

 - Patient focus - how services are based on patient needs